<i>Olearia albida</i>(Olearia albida) hero image

 Tanguru

-Image credit: Tanguru (Olearia albida) - Photo by Wikipedia contributors, via Wikipedia
+Image credit: Tanguru (Olearia albida) - Photo via Wikipedia

 Plant Description

-Tanguru (Olearia albida), also known as tree daisy, is a broadleaf evergreen shrub or small coastal tree, typically growing 3-5 meters tall, but can reach up to 8 meters in its native range.
+Tanguru ( Olearia albida ), also known as tree daisy, is a broadleaf evergreen shrub or small coastal tree, typically growing 3-5 meters tall, but can reach up to 8 meters in its native range Discover more about native grasses.
 It has leathery, light green to dark-green leaves with wavy margins that gradually taper to a point.
 The most distinctive feature is the soft, white, felt-like covering of hairs on the underside of the leaves, which gives the species its name "albida" (somewhat white).
 The tree has grooved, flaky bark.
 White, daisy-like flowers emerge in large clusters (panicles) during late summer through fall.
 These blooms are often fragrant and attract bees and beneficial insects.
 It is endemic to the northern North Island of New Zealand, where it is found in coastal areas, particularly on headlands, slip scars, rubble slopes, and canopy gaps within coastal forests.

 Quick Facts